-For further information, contact the DCC Office of Veterans' Affairs (Dr. Carl Amos, 434.797.8429 or camos@dcc.vccs.edu).
-All recipients of veterans' benefits must be in an approved curriculum as recognized by the Veterans' Administration and must maintain a GPA of no less than 1.5 after 12 credit hours have been completed, excluding developmental classes.
+For further information, contact the DCC Office of Veterans' Affairs (434.797.8429).
+All recipients of Veterans' benefits must be in an approved curriculum as recognized by the Veterans Administration and must maintain a grade point average of no less than 1.5 after 12 credit hours have been completed, excluding developmental classes.